facelessuser/wcmatch/docs/src/markdown/glob.md

     to `/`.

 When `is_magic` is called, the system it is called on is detected automatically and/or inferred from flags such as [`FORCEUNIX`](#forceunix) or [`FORCEWIN`](#forcewin).
-If the pattern is checked against a Windows system, UNC server/mount names will be detected and treated differently.
-Wildcard Match cannot detect and glob all possible connected server names, so they are treated differently and cannot contain magic except in three cases:
+If the pattern is checked against a Windows system, UNC sharepoints will be detected and treated differently.
+Wildcard Match cannot detect and glob all possible connected sharepoints, so they are treated differently and cannot contain magic except in three cases:

-1. The drive is using backslashes as backslashes are treated as magic.
+1. The drive or sharepoint is using backslashes as backslashes are treated as magic.
 2. [`BRACE`](#brace) is enabled and either `{` or `}` are found in the drive name.
 3. [`SPLIT`](#split) is enabled and `|` is found in the drive name.